meabhishek80/consuming-nasa-apis/README.md

 * The prediction will have a date and time based on the average time between successive pictures.
 * Using  https://api.nasa.gov/api.html#assets API to get the information needed to compute this.
 * NASA documentation mentions that ``` avg_time_delta ``` which is usually close to 16 days,
-  but let's calculate it since it’s not always the same.
+  but let's calculate it since its not always the same.

 ### Input Function